 Where Perm stands of the permanent of matrix UT.
 U is an N×N unitary matrix defined by the interferometer; UT is transformed from U by keeping the first M columns and repeating times of the j-th row.
 This problem is #P-hard for classical computers given the existence of the matrix permanent problem.
 In fact, the complexity of the best classical algorithm for exact boson sampling is O(N2N+MN2) for a system with N photons and M outputs modes.
 Various approaches of realizing boson sampling have been proposed, including the most natural photonic scattering, or using the superconducting resonator device as the interferometer, etc. Learning boson sampling distribution using VAE, NFs and other modern generative NN models will be important both from theoretical and practical perspectives.
 If certain classical NNs with polynomial number of latent space variables are found capable of learning the essentials, significant progress shall happen to study of molecular vibronic spectra, a practical problem closely related to boson sample.
 Nevertheless, this is beyond the scope of this paper, so we will leave it for further research in the future.

 Supplemental materials

 The computer code for building VAE and NF networks, generating quantum distributions and simulations results are available upon reasonable request.
+(Add github repo link)

 Bibliography